Google Search Ads vs. Social Media Ads – The Beginnings

 Max CPC = $500 x (1 – 0.30) x 1% = $3.50

-You’ll then take that result and compare it to what Google says is the estimated CPC for the keywords you’ve selected.
+You’ll then take that result and compare it to what your platform of choice says is the estimated CPC for the keywords you’ve selected.
 If it is in the ballpark, you’re in great shape!
-If not, you’ll need to rethink they keywords you’ve selected.
+If not, you’ll need to rethink the keywords you’ve selected.

 Create a Unique Selling Proposition

-Why should customers choose to do business with you versus any other option, including doing nothing?
-Kissmetrics offers reasons why you need a strong selling proposition: It will generate more traffic from those most likely to spend money with you and it can eliminate comparison shopping.
+Why should clients choose to do business with you versus any other option, including doing nothing?
+You will need to have a strong selling proposition, also known as your unique selling proposition (USP) as it will generate more traffic from those most likely to spend money with you and it can eliminate comparison shopping.